hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

   + velocity: a moving average of the gradient

 + Cyclic Momentum
-  + cyclic learning rate, in particular, the learning rate range test: usful methods to find an optimal learning rate
+  + cyclic learning rate, in particular, the learning rate range test: useful methods to find an optimal learning rate
   + experiment: moment range test NOT useful for finding an optimal momentum (Fig. 7(b))
-  + using a decreasing cyclical momentum when the learning rate increases provides an equivalent result to the best constant momentum value but stablizes the training to allow larger learning rates
+  + using a decreasing cyclical momentum when the learning rate increases provides an equivalent result to the best constant momentum value but stabilizes the training to allow larger learning rates
   + useful for starting with a large momentum and decreasing momentum while the learning rate is increasing
   + the learning rate improves the test accuracy and makes the training more robust to large learning rates
   + implementation is straightforward